JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

     }
     ```

-2. Add a bit of variety to the greeting.
-Import `kotlin.random.Random` from the Kotlin standard library.
+2. Let's add a bit of variety to the greeting.
-    This is a multiplatform library that works on all platforms and is included automatically as a dependency.
-3. Update the shared code with the `reversed()` call from the Kotlin standard library to reverse the text:
+   Update the shared code with randomization and the `reversed()` call from the Kotlin standard library to reverse the text:

     ```kotlin
-    import kotlin.random.Random

     class Greeting {
         private val platform: Platform = getPlatform()

         fun greet(): String {
+            //
             val firstWord = if (Random.nextBoolean()) "Hi!" else "Hello!"

             return "$firstWord Guess what this is! > ${platform.name.reversed()}!"
         }
     }
     ```
+3. Import the `kotlin.random.Random` class following the IDE's suggestion.

 Writing the code only in common Kotlin has obvious limitations because it can't use any platform-specific functionality.
 Using interfaces and the [expect/actual](multiplatform-connect-to-apis.md) mechanism solves this.